 A campus job is part of every offer of financial assistance from Vassar College.
 Financial aid recipients receive an allocation for either Federal Work-Study (federally funded) or Institutional Employment (Vassar-supplied employment funds).
 The rules and regulations governing employment are the same, regardless of the funding source.
-The Office of Student Employment gives first priority for job placements to financial aid students.
-After those students have had the opportunity to secure employment, the remaining jobs are made available to non-financial aid students.
+Students with work study awards receive priority in the job registration process.
+After the first month of each semester, the remaining jobs are made available to non-financial aid students.

 Jobs on campus cover a wide range of activities, such as shelving books in the library, office work in administrative and academic offices, computer center services, and faculty interns.
-Students with a Federal Work-Study allocation who are interested in community service work also have the option of applying for off-campus community service work-study (CSWS), a program coordinated by the Office of Religious and Spiritual Life at Vassar.
+Students with a Federal Work-Study allocation who are interested in community service work also have the option of applying for off-campus community service work-study (CSWS).

 Students may work an average of eight hours per week, and they can anticipate earning about $3,000 during the academic year.

 Learn more about campus jobs at Student Employment.